Georg Simmel: Early life and education

 Georg Simmel was born in Berlin, Germany, as the youngest of seven children to an assimilated Jewish family.
 His father, Eduard Simmel (1810–1874), a prosperous businessman and convert to Roman Catholicism, had founded a confectionery store called "Felix & Sarotti" that would later be taken over by a chocolate manufacturer.
 His mother Flora Bodstein (1818–1897) came from a Jewish family who had converted to Lutheranism.
 Georg, himself, was baptized as a Protestant when he was a child.

 His father died in 1874, when Georg was 16, leaving a sizable inheritance.
 Georg was then adopted by Julius Friedländer, the founder of an international music publishing house known as Peters Verlag, who endowed him with the large fortune that enabled him to become a scholar.

-Beginning in 1876, Simmel studied philosophy and history at the Humboldt University of Berlin, going on to receive his doctorate in 1881 for his thesis on Kantian philosophy of matter, titled "Das Wesen der Materie nach Kants Physischer Monadologie" ("The Nature of Matter According to Kant's Physical Monadology").
+Beginning in 1876, Simmel studied philosophy and history at the Humboldt University of Berlin, receiving his doctorate in 1881 for his thesis on Kantian philosophy of matter, titled "Das Wesen der Materie nach Kants Physischer Monadologie" ("The Nature of Matter According to Kant's Physical Monadology").

 In 1885, Simmel became a privatdozent at the University of Berlin, officially lecturing in philosophy but also in ethics, logic, pessimism, art, psychology and sociology.
-His lectures were not only popular inside the university, but attracted the intellectual elite of Berlin as well.
+His lectures were popular inside the university and attracted the intellectual elite of Berlin as well.
 Although his applications for vacant chairs at German universities were supported by Max Weber, Simmel remained an academic outsider.
 However, with the support of an inheritance from his guardian, he was able to pursue his scholarly interests for many years without needing a salaried position.

-Simmel had a hard time gaining acceptance in the academic community despite the support of well known associates, such as Max Weber, Rainer Maria Rilke, Stefan George and Edmund Husserl.
-This was partly because he was seen as a Jew during an era of anti-Semitism, but also simply because his articles were written for a general audience rather than academic sociologists.
+Simmel had a hard time gaining acceptance in the academic community despite the support of well-known associates, such as Max Weber, Rainer Maria Rilke, Stefan George and Edmund Husserl.
+This was partly because of anti-Semitism, but also simply because his articles were written for a general audience rather than academic sociologists.
 This led to dismissive judgements from other professionals.
 Simmel nevertheless continued his intellectual and academic work, as well as taking part in artistic circles.